 Hali wanted to take a dip but since we had scheduled to proceed to Maligcong after lunch time, we simply stood close to the falls and took turns taking photos.

-How to get to Sagada
+Short guide: How to get to Sagada

 Coda buses in HM Transport Cubao terminal has a daily schedule to Sagada at 9PM.
 An alternative is to go through either Banaue or Baguio via bus.
 From Banaue, take a van to Bontoc and then transfer to a van bound to Sagada.
 From Baguio, take a bus bound to Sagada.